oracle/python-oracledb/doc/src/api_manual/module.rst

     :ref:`AsyncConnection Object <asyncconnobj>`.
 All parameters are optional and can be specified as keyword parameters.
 See :ref:`standaloneconnection` information about connections.

+    This method can only be used in python-oracledb Thin mode.

     .. versionadded:: 2.0.0